 A Providence, R.I., native, Julian Forgue started down a new career path when his father was diagnosed with cancer so he could stay close to home during his treatment.
 It was around this time that he opened Julian’s, a humble 20-tap eatery tucked away in the city’s Federal Hill neighborhood.

 As a homebrewer, Nathan Zeender made his bones propagating the dregs of wild and sour beers he enjoyed, aged batches in wine and spirit barrels, and blended the results.
 Right Proper, the DC brewpub Zeender helped launch, is also far outside the brewing mainstream.

 NOLA Brewing’s stewardship of the craft scene, focus on high-quality beer, and investment in the community has led to explosive growth in a city that had all but abandoned its historical designation as the Brewery Capital of the South.

 Currently, over half of the malted grain used by Montana breweries is grown in state and Montana now ranks second in the US in breweries per capita.
 Missoula, a university town of 69,000, offers a healthy sampling.

-Taking time off to travel allows brewers to escape the comfort zone of their local brewing scene, an environment that might breed complacency.
+Taking time off to travel allows brewers to escape the comfort zone of their local brewing scene.
 Countless possibilities await those willing to expand their worldview for the sake of professional development, whether it’s a state or a continent away.